gander-social/indigo/docs/recommended-implementation-approach.md

 ### Phase 1: Foundation and Infrastructure (Weeks 1-2)

-Establish your development environment using the proper Bluesky workflow with Canadian sovereignty extensions.
+Establish your development environment using the proper Gander workflow with Canadian sovereignty extensions.
 Focus on understanding how the existing relay service works before attempting to modify it.

 Create the basic dual stream infrastructure in the relay service.
 Start with a simple flag that determines whether data should be included in a "Canadian" stream, without implementing full sovereignty logic yet.
 This gives you a foundation to build upon while maintaining compatibility with existing functionality.